You’re sick of renting and you think it’s time to buy a house. If you’re like most people, you’re not in the position to pay cash.

 Historically, nearly 75% of home buyers opt for a fixed rate mortgage.
 Why?
 Because it’s stable and predictable over the life of the loan.

 With an adjustable rate mortgage or ARM, your interest rate remains the same for the first period of your loan, typically five years.
-Then, your interest rate will become variable for the rest of the loan, with new interest rates assessments usually coming on an annual basis.
+Then, your interest rate will become variable for the rest of the loan.
+New interest rate assessments usually will come on an annual basis for then on.

 Interest rates could decrease, resulting in savings for you.
 However, if you take out a 30-year ARM, 25 of those years will be variable so you’ll likely face some years where there is an interest rate increase.

 So why do some people opt for ARMs?